adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 Now, the element is blue&mdash;problem solved.

 Whilst using IDs for styling is problematic, we can still use them for other things.
-For example, we'll most certainly need to use them:
+For example, we'll most certainly need to use them to:

-- to link labels to form fields;
+- link labels to form fields;
-- to bind internal anchors to a hash fragment in the URL; and
+- bind internal anchors to a hash fragment in the URL; and
-- to connect up variaous ARIA attributes to help screen reader users.
+- connect variaous ARIA attributes to help screen reader users.

 ## Final thought

 Use IDs whenever you need to enable particular behaviours for browsers and assistive technology.
-But avoid using them for styles.
+But avoid using them as hooks for styles.